Alessandro-Dodon/progresa/README.md

 ## Files

-**`ProgresaEssay.qmd`** A Quarto document providing a concise overview of the analysis and key findings.
+**`progresa_essay.qmd`** A Quarto document providing a concise overview of the analysis and key findings.
 Can be rendered as an HTML file.
 Code is obviously included.

-**`Progresa.dta`** The dataset used in the analysis.
+**`progresa.dta`** The dataset used in the analysis.

 ## Results Example